 One insanely hot and humid summer day about 1997, my friend Shelia and I treated our pre-teen children and their friends to a day at Libertyland in Memphis, Tennessee.
 Libertyland is an aging but nice amusement park with some really good rides.
 Libertyland also offers musical reviews.
 They manage to find incredibly talented teenagers to put on four or more shows a day; it has to be a grueling job.
 The theatre is shaded, but it’s an outdoor theatre, so there is no air conditioning.

 When Shelia and I took our group to Libertyland, it was mid-week and late summer, so the park didn’t have many people in it.
 Being typical mom-types, by mid-afternoon Shelia and I were hot and worn out… while the kids were still full of energy and happy to continue riding the rides.
 We decided to let the kids make themselves sick riding the loop-the-loops while the two of us found a cool place to sit.

 We found a bench in the theatre.
-All we wanted to do was just plop down, rest and drink something cold.
-A few other people were gathered in the theatre with the same intentions, looking for a refuge from the heat and a few moments rest.
+All we wanted to do was just plop down, rest, and drink something cold.
+A few other people gathered in the theatre with the same intentions, looking for a refuge from the heat and a few moments of rest.

 At the end of the show, the meager audience gave half-hearted polite applause.
 My friend Shelia, however, leapt to her feet, gave a standing ovation and hooped and hollered as if she had seen the most amazing Broadway production in her life.